Tzadik: Tzadikim Nistarim

-The Talmud says that at least 36 Tzadikim Nistarim (anonymous tzadikim) are living among us in all times.
+The Talmud says that at least 36 Tzadikim Nistarim (anonymous tzadikim) are living among us in all times.These people's existence ensures the continued existence of all the world.
+A parallel concept is found in Sufism, where 40 saints are said to rest on the heart of either Noah or Moses.
+These saints act as intercessors and ensure continued existence of the world.
+When one dies, another takes that one's place, so there are always 40.

 Tzaddik of the generation

 Hasidim adhere to the belief that there is a person born each generation with the potential to become Messiah, if the Jewish people warrant his coming.
 This candidate is known as the Tzadik Ha-Dor, meaning Tzaddik of the Generation.

 Miracle workers

 While tzadik status, according to its above definitions, is not necessarily related to the ability to perform or call upon miracles, the term tzadik is often used loosely by the Talmud to indicate those who have achieved especially outstanding piety and holiness.
 In this context, the tzadik's prayers are considered especially potent, as the Talmud states: "A tzadik decrees and the Holy One (blessed be He) fulfills."
 This is line with the Talmudic dictum: Rabban Gamliel the son of Rabbi Judah haNasi used to say: "Make His Will your own will, that He make your will as His Will."